-[Col. Lapthe] Flora is working with a three-star wants to have Afghan general at the Ministry of Defense's ground forces command.
-Afghans are not allowed to bring weapons in their country American offices.
-A U.S. soldier always has a loaded occupied for any amount of weapon when entering the Afghan side of their complex.
+[Col. Lapthe] Flora is working with a three-star Afghan general at the Ministry of Defense's ground forces command.
+Afghans are not allowed to bring weapons in American offices.
+A U.S. soldier always has a loaded weapon when entering the Afghan side of their complex.